 Some major job search websites give free resume reviews, which are often more of a sales pitch than real, customized advice.
-More actionable reviews are available from individual resume writers.
-(I provide detailed resume reviews with “how to” advice for $80, or $45 with an interview coaching package.)
+More actionable reviews are available from individual resume writers, including me.

 Here are some tips for getting resume input in a way that really works.